Designed to enhance supply chain management, VeChain is a blockchain-enabled platform with a lot of impressive partnerships and a promising future.

 Step 1.
 Get a suitable wallet

 VeChain has shifted from ERC-20 tokens to native VET and VTHO tokens, which means you’ll need to find a VeChain-compatible wallet.
+We always recommend finding a good wallet before you go and buy VeChain.
 Here are a few options:

 - Ledger Nano X: One of the safest options for storing your VET tokens is the Nano X hardware wallet from Ledger.
 It’s not the cheapest wallet out there, but if you’re serious about security, it’s one of the best.